 photo: Adrian Buitenhuis

-Here in the School for Contemporary Arts at Simon Fraser University I teach in Visual Culture and Performance Studies, Film Studies, the MFA in Interdisciplinary Studies, and starting in Fall 2013, the MA in Comparative Media Arts.
+Here in the School for Contemporary Arts at Simon Fraser University I teach in Visual Culture and Performance Studies, Film Studies, the MFA in Interdisciplinary Studies, and the MA in Comparative Media Arts.
 I also teach graduate students through Special Arrangements.
 My students are both scholars and artists (often the same person).
 I teach students how to think about art by drawing close to it and attending to their affective, perceptual, and finally conceptual responses.
 I teach artists to choose theoretical approaches that shed light on their practice.
 Teaching scholars to think in an art-friendly way, I privilege scholarly approaches that are less critical than descriptive, and pursue the delicate task of translating the experience of a work of art into the medium of writing.

 Course Spring 2014

 FPA 824, New Approaches in Moving-Image Studies

 Courses Fall 2013

 FPA 312, Media Art in the Arab World

 FPA 821, Research Methods in Comparative Media Arts